| Appendix 5: Articles

 food security and to eradicate hunger and malnutrition for

+the entire world.
 Being an agricultural country, Myanmar is undertaking

 measures to produce food not only for domestic consumption